AlexandruC5/Development_Assignment/README.md

 The player can grow up eating enemies and can divide itself.
 The scale of the player affects his movility.
 You can only pass the levels by reaching a minimum score eating enemies.
 Escalable and dynamic UI.
-Charging screen.
+Loading screen with animated image.

+### Video

 ### Credits